What's a lasting power of attorney and why do you need one?

 When to make a lasting power of attorney?

-It’s never too early to protect your future, so you should make an LPA as soon as you know what instructions you’d like your family to follow.
+It’s never too early to protect your future, so many people choose to make an LPA once they know who they trust to make decisions on their behalf if needed.
 For most people, this is a natural next step after making a will.

 How much does it cost with Farewill?